Fatigue Risk Management in 24/7 Industries: What You Need to Know

 Level Two: Sleep Obtained

 While it is important to schedule employees to give them ample sleep opportunity, it’s also crucial to follow up on the number of hours of sleep actually obtained.
+When designing fatigue management strategies for mission-critical environments, the actual numbers become vital in mitigating risks.
 The facility sent out an employee survey to get this data and received responses from nearly 700 employees.
 The survey looked at factors affecting both sleep quantity and sleep quality.
 Findings from the survey quickly revealed that 81 percent of respondents were getting less than the minimum seven hours of sleep required, and 26 percent said they were getting less than five hours.

 This data is concerning because sleep can affect alertness and the ability to respond to one’s environment, on top of being a general health risk.
 We learned that 57 percent of respondents showed up to work with fatigue that was the equivalent of .05 percent BAC impairment or higher on their very first night shift.
 While the first night shift is the worst for most shift workers, it is typical to rebound a bit on the second night shift.